SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

  **_How it feels_**: Witnesses are not touched at all by the presence of the omni wielder.
 The element itself cares little for those beyond its user.
 Its user will always feel understimulated  and over-energized, constantly requiring more action.

 ### **NOTES**
 - Flux/Core (Soft/Hard Element) choice can be made after the element has already been deployed.
 This essentially means that the user can launch a liquid-like substance at someone, then make it hard as rock.
 - Omni at Gate V can mimic effects of all elements (excluding forbiddens).
 - Omni’s influence is not controllable, all it does is simply make elements act slightly different around the Omni user.
 - Progression through gates requires growing familiar with all elements, and conscious decisions to lose your own.

 ## Pure (I - V)
-This element was created by the Human gods, in an attempt to mimic Elemental power.
-It’s the only forbidden element that isn’t truly an element, it’s pure val.
-Uniquely, Humans can unlock this as well.
 It is nearly invisible apart from purple and red wisps that appear when it’s in use.
 The element is purely closed-ranged.
+Progression through the gates of Pure requires increasingly better feats, and is mostly involuntary (it can be resisted, but it will eventually force itself through).
+This element was created by Gadevyr, and is the oldest Forbidden Element, as it was created then for Human Emirla and himself to be on-par with the other two Valoran Gods, Ice and Fire.
+However, this form is a lesser version of it used by the Emirla.
+His version has additional abilities, including manipulation of his own size & mass, self-replication, and summoning his soldier Emirla.
+Valoran Gods uniquely only find out about this Forbidden Element in the Xalii Era, when Samae is called to the realm.
 ## GATES
 ### ⦿ **Gate I**
 Purely cosmetic.
 When this Gate is unlocked, nothing about the user is changed.
 If they’re an elemental, they will simply have the purple and red wisps accompany their original element.
 If they’re human, the wisps will appear when they do feats that require lots of physical exertion.